Skip to main content

 Figure \(\PageIndex{7}\): Solar spectrum and absorption profiles of chlorophyll and bacteriochlorophyll pigments.
 Cardona T, Shao S, Nixon PJ.
 Enhancing photosynthesis in plants: the light reactions.
 Essays Biochem.
 2018;62(1):85-94.
 Published 2018 Apr 13. doi:10.1042/EBC20170015Creative Commons Attribution License 4.0 (CC BY).

-The black lines show the solar flux spectrum (photons per meter square per wavelength) from 300 to 1200 nm.
-The yellow line is the photon energy (E=hc/λ) at each wavelength.
+The black lines represent the solar flux spectrum (photons per square meter per wavelength) from 300 to 1200 nm.
+The yellow line represents the photon energy (E = hc/λ) at each wavelength.
 The absorbance spectra of the chlorophyll species are normalized to the same maximal value.

-If you use the energy required to make glucose from CO2 and H2O as a standard, about 95% of the incoming solar energy is wasted since not all of the incident light photons have the right wavelength.
+Suppose you use the energy required to produce glucose from CO2 and H2O as a standard.
+In that case, approximately 95% of the incoming solar energy is wasted, as not all incident light photons have the correct wavelength.
 Waste also occurs due to reflectance and heat generation.

 The Light Harvesting Complex (LHCII) - Photosystem II (PS II) Supercomplex

-Now let's look in more detail at the chloroplast thylakoid membrane complex that interacts with light and results in the oxidation of water to form O2.
-This first structure is called the Light Harvesting Complex II (LHCII) - Photosystem II (PS II) Supercomplex.
+Now, let's look more at the chloroplast thylakoid membrane complex that interacts with light and results in water oxidation to form O2.
+The first structure is called the Light-Harvesting Complex II (LHCII) - Photosystem II (PSII) Supercomplex.
 It is a super complex (a pun) to understand.
 The supercomplex has a PSII core complex interacting with a variable number of light-harvesting complex IIs (LHCIIs) complexes.
-Sometimes the entire super complex is more simply called Photosystem II.
+Sometimes, the entire supercomplex is more simply referred to as Photosystem II.
 The supercomplex consists of

 • a PSII core C with a Mn4CaO5 cluster called the oxygen-evolving complex (OEC or OEX) that oxidizes water to O2;